Levy Shtark Zilberstein Consulting Engineering Ltd.

 The Firm’s Clients

-The firm’s diverse clientele includes government offices, public bodies, local authorities, fuel companies, contractors, and private developers.
+The firm’s diverse clientele includes government offices, public and private bodies including local authorities, fuel companies, contractors, and private developers.
 These clients include, among others, National Roads Company of Israel, Ayalon Highway, N.T.A, Trans Israel – National Transportation Ventures, the Israel Lands Administration, the Ministry of Housing, the Ministry of Transportation, the Ministry of Commerce, the Ministry of Defense, municipalities and councils, Shikun & Binui, Melisron, Danya Cebus, and many others.

 Overseas Activities

-Apart from its activity in Israel, the firm also works extensively overseas, mainly in Nigeria in Africa, where it has been planning massive neighborhoods (in the scope of 25 thousand housing units) and intercity roads for the past 15 years.
+Apart from its vast activity in Israel, the firm also works extensively overseas, mainly in Nigeria in Africa, where it has been planning massive neighborhoods (approximately 25,000 residential units) and planning intercity roads for the past 15 years.

 Involvement in Projects from Dan to Eilat

-The firm manages various projects from Dan to Eilat, from the main traffic axis of Majdal Shams beneath Mount Hermon to Highway 90 leading from Eilat to the Taba terminal.
+The firm manages various projects from Dan to Eilat, from the main traffic axis of Majdal Shams beneath Mount Hermon to Highway 90 leading from Eilat to the Taba terminal, including planning the Taba parking lot.

 The firm has been involved in almost every notable project in Israel, including:

-M1 Metro Line – Starting 2024 the firm has been the main designer of the metpro’s M1 line, as a member of the Metpro group that won first place in the tender to manage and supervise its establishment.
+M1 Metro Line – Since 2024 the firm has been the main designer of the Metro’s M1 line, as a part of the Metpro group that won first place in the tender to manage and supervise its establishment.

-The Carmel Tunnels Project, Haifa - Planning the routes of the Carmel Tunnel - a leading and groundbreaking project, which allows crossing Haifa from north to south in about 7 minutes.
+The Carmel Tunnels Project, Haifa - Planning the routes of the Carmel Tunnel - a leading and groundbreaking project, which crosses Haifa from north to south in about 7 minutes.
 The project included planning two tunnels (6 km long each).
 The firm accompanied the project from start to finish.

 Light Rail in Gush Dan - Green and Purple Lines - the firm served as the Lead Designer for two sections of the Light Rail in Gush Dan: Section G3 of the Green Line - a 7 km long section that crosses Tel Aviv from south to north and includes 4 km of underground lines.
 The second section is the PLE of the Purple Line - a section of about 7 km from Tel HaShomer to the HaTayasim Interchange.

-Traffic lights with preference to public transportation- The firm is Israel’s leading firm regarding traffic light planning, particularly with preference for public transportation, and planned, among others, the three lines of the light rail in Tel Aviv, the public transport routes of Mahir Lair, and the Metronit in Haifa.
+Traffic lights with preference to public transportation - The firm is Israel’s leading firm regarding traffic light planning, particularly for junctions with public transit signal priority.
+Hundreds of intersections have been designed including for the three Tel Aviv light rail lines, the Fast to the City bus routes, and the Haifa Metronit.